OAK Community Update - December 2025

 Have there been any challenges?

-Of course—we are acutely aware that there is some frustration in Kington because it seems that nothing is happening on the building.
-We completely understand people’s frustration that The Oxford still isn’t open, we would love to open the doors but legally we cannot do so until the building is updated to meet fire safety and electrical regulations.
-The Oxford has become dilapidated over the last 50 years, with many bodge jobs, patch ups and temporary fixes, so we’re going to ensure that the upcoming renovations are done properly and that the building will be safe and secure for decades to come.
-We want The Oxford to be there for many generations of future Kingtonians, and substantial renovations are essential if that’s to be the case.
+Of course!
+There are many challenges but we continue to make good progress - even though it may not look like that on the outside.
+We completely understand some people’s frustration that The Oxford still isn’t open inside.
+We would love to open the doors but legally we cannot do so until the building is updated to meet fire safety and electrical regulations.
+The Oxford has become dilapidated over the last few decades, it’s been too expensive to repair properly so it has received many patch ups and temporary fixes.
+We are working to ensure that with the upcoming renovations Kington will have a building for community use that will be safe and secure, and accessible for decades to come.
+We want The Oxford to serve the community for many generations of future Kingtonians, and substantial renovations are essential if that’s to be the case.

 We also recently started posting monthly community updates to share the progress of the long process to reopening.
 You’ll find them on our website, and the latest update is posted in our bay windows.
 If you have any additional questions or concerns about the project, get in touch via info@openarmskington.co.uk, come to our next Community Q & A, or simply come down while we’re open!
 We are happy to discuss what we’re doing with anyone who is interested, and always welcome new faces.